Isleworth: Bus and tram

-Horse bus operation came to Isleworth in the mid-1800s.
+Horse-drawn omnibus operation came to Isleworth in the mid-1800s.

 The predominant London bus operator from 1856 to 1933 was the London General Omnibus Company, after which the London Passenger Transport Board was formed.
-On 19 October 1856 the LGOC took over an existing horse bus operation between Isleworth and St Paul's Cathedral with the buses painted red.
+On 19 October 1856 the LGOC took over an existing omnibus operation between Isleworth and St Paul's Cathedral with the buses painted red.

 Electric trams started running in Isleworth in 1901, from a depot situated on the north side of London Road, near the border with Hounslow.
 The original operating company was London United Tramways, which was subsumed into the new London Passenger Transport Board in 1933.
 In 1935 the depot was converted to trolleybus operation.
 It was designed in a horseshoe shape with a travelator at the far end, which had a turntable added for the trolleybuses.
 Originally known as Hounslow Depot, it was renamed Isleworth and given the code "IH" in 1950.
 It had a capacity for 37 vehicles and only ever operated one service: the 57 tram route which, on conversion, became the 657 trolleybus route.
 Both the 57 and 657 operated between Hounslow and Shepherd's Bush Green via Isleworth, Brentford, Chiswick, and Goldhawk Road.
 From 1902 the Hounslow terminus of the 57 tram was the "Hussar" in Staines Road, Hounslow Heath.
 In July 1922 the service was cut back to terminate at the "Bell" at the western end of Hounslow High Street.
 A special turning place half a mile along Staines Road, at its junction with Wellington Road, was built for the 657 trolleybus.
 At different times there were ambitious plans to extend the tram lines westward to Staines-upon-Thames and even to Maidenhead, but these never came about and the modern replacement motor bus route 237 traverses exactly the same roads between Hounslow Heath and Shepherd's Bush as the trams did over 110 years ago (with a short extension to White City).

 When the 657 figured in the final London trolleybus conversion of all, on 8 May 1962, Isleworth Depot was closed and its staff were transferred to nearby Hounslow Bus Garage (coded "AV").
 The replacement motor bus service was provided by an extension of route 117, which up to then had run between Egham and Hounslow.
 In 1978 the 117 between Hounslow and Shepherd's Bush was superseded by an eastward extension to route 237.
 Until this time the 237 had operated between Chertsey and Hounslow with single deck buses – a truly suburban route.
 As part of the privatisation of London bus services, Hounslow Garage passed to London United that later was purchased by Transdev and later over by the RATP Group.